xrchz/rocketarb/README.md

 3. Run `./scripts/rocketarb-docker.sh`.
 It should be fine with no arguments.
    - Pass the `--help` to see more options if something goes wrong.
    - A typical flow might involve, first: `./scripts/rocketarb-docker.sh --dry-run`
-   - Then if that succeeds without any reverts: `./scripts/rocketarb-docker.sh --resume-deposit`
+   - Then if that succeeds without any reverts: `./scripts/rocketarb-docker.sh`

 ## What does it do?
 - Ask the smartnode to create a minipool deposit transaction from your node